Walgreens and Howard University College of Pharmacy

 • Advocacy for local pharmacy policy

-• Design and conduct a practice-based research project
+• Design and complete a practice-based research project

-• Presentations and regional and national professional meetings
+• Presentations at regional and national professional meetings

-• Executing marketing strategy for the promotion of patient care services
+• Execution of marketing strategies for the promotion of patient care services

 • Teaching Certificate Program